What Are the Different Types of Cerebral Palsy?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Cerebral palsy is a medical condition that, in many cases, is caused when there is a lack of oxygen reaching a baby’s brain during labor or childbirth.
-Many times, children develop cerebral palsy due to birth complications, and there is no medical negligence involved.
-However, in about 10 percent of cerebral palsy cases, the condition could have been avoided if medical mistakes were prevented.
-The impact that cerebral palsy has on a family can be significant and it can last a lifetime.
+Cerebral palsy is a medical condition that, in many cases, is caused by a lack of sufficient oxygen to a baby’s brain that occurs either prenatally or during labor or childbirth.
+In many instances, a child may develop cerebral palsy due to complications at birth, and there is no medical negligence involved.

 • Complications due to premature birth